-- The lower blade guard will provide protection from contact with the side of the blade.
-It is not designed to prevent con-tact with the front or rear of the blade.
+- 1. The lower blade guard will provide protection from contact with the side of the blade.
+It is not designed to prevent contact with the front or rear of the blade.
 When the lower guard contacts the fence or material being cut it will rise up exposing the blade.
-Be careful to keep your hands out of the line of the cut.
+Be careful to keep your hands out of the line of the cut. - 2.
 Lower blade guards may become caught in prior kerfs in the fence or table.
 Replace guide fence frequently.
-If guard - 2. becomes caught stop saw before attempting to remove. - 3.
+If guard becomes caught stop saw before attempting to remove. - 3.
 Short cut-off pieces of wood may become caught between the lower guard and the blade.
-If this happens shut off the - The lower blade guard's effectiveness is limited in bevel operations.
-It may have to be raised out of the way when set-ting the bevel angle.
-Be sure the power is off/locked out and blade is completely stopped before making any 4. adjustment. - 5.
-Catching the lower guard in saw kerfs when changing the saw setup can be avoided by elevating the saw until the bottom of the guard clears the fence. - When ripping narrow strips the lower guard may have to be raised to rest on top of the guide fence.
-Be sure to use a 6. pusher stick to feed the work. - Do not use the lower guard with any accessory other than the correct size blade.
-7.
+If this happens shut off the saw and wait until blade stops to remove the piece. - 4.
+The lower blade guard's effectiveness is limited in bevel operations.
+It may have to be raised out of the way when setting the bevel angle.
+Be sure the power is off/locked out and blade is completely stopped before making any adjustment. - 5.
+Catching the lower guard in saw kerfs when changing the saw setup can be avoided by elevating the saw until the bottom of the guard clears the fence. - 6.
+When ripping narrow strips the lower guard may have to be raised to rest on top of the guide fence.
+Be sure to use a pusher stick to feed the work. - 7.
+Do not use the lower guard with any accessory other than the correct size blade.